Research

 Whitman's geology department has access to state-of-the-art facilities and equipment.
 Here are a few highlights:

-- A sedimentation laboratory with a stream table
+A sedimentation laboratory with a stream table and flume

 Current research projects